-When sea ice conditions allow, the Area may be accessed over sea ice on foot or by vehicle.
-However, vehicle use within the Area is restricted to the coastal zone between Módulo Beach and the Chilean / US camp facilities only.
-Persons entering the Area may not move beyond the immediate vicinity of their landing site unless authorised by Permit.
+When sea-ice conditions allow, the Area may be accessed over sea ice on foot or by vehicle.
+However, vehicle use on land within the Area is restricted to the coastal zone between Módulo Beach and the Chilean / U.S. camp facilities and to following the access route shown on Map 3 to allow re-supply of the bird blind / emergency hut (see Section 7(ii) for more details).